veno501/games-engines-2-ca/README.md

 # assets

-The problem is that I can't find any ship models for the film at all.
-Sadly I'll have to either download more generic replacements, or make simple/lower-poly versions myself.
-I hope that doesn't lose me any points :)
+I couldn't find any ship models for the film at all.
+So I had to download a little more generic replacements.
+I went for a low-poly look.

 # AI behaviours

-For the scene I'll be using drones with a flocking behaviour, making different formations, avoiding collision, overall some target chasing maneuvers.
-The frigates will be using simpler, slower moves and will be in formation.
+For the scene I used drones with boid behaviours, resulting in interesting formations, avoiding collision, overall some target chasing and fleeing maneuvers.
+The frigates are be using simpler, slower moves, being mostly in formation.

 # storyboard

-The scene is a battle between Earth's fleet and some alien spaceships.
-The conflict begins as the humans "run into" a group of alien ships collecting water from some icy rocks in an asteroid belt.
-We strike first, deploying drone boids, and after some good boid-on-boid action, the camera reveals some of the human frigates have split from the group, positioning themselves behind/below the icy asteroids that were being mined.
-Just as they are spotted, the shots are off and the outflanked alien spaceships are in pieces.
-In a final stand, the alien boids swarm the flagship and the human boids make a formation around it, shielding it.
-The flagship ends the scene with a flashy superweapon, chaining bolts of lightning through the remaining alien boids.
+The scene is a battle between Earth's fleet and some aliens.
+The conflict begins as the humans float by an alien mothership collecting water from some icy rocks in an asteroid belt.
+Both sides deploy drone boids, and after some good boid-on-boid action, the camera reveals one of the human frigates has split from the group, positioning itself beneath/behind the icy asteroids that were being mined.
+Just as it's spotted, its shots are off and the outflanked alien ship is in pieces.
+The remaining alien drones are consequently killed, since their operation relies on their mothership.

 Well, I hope the story isn't a little too ambitious